gabrieImoreira/rpa-challenge-fresh-news/README.md

 The extracted data will be stored in the ./output/results folder as an Excel file.

 ## Notes
+ - This code follows good programming practices by using Object-Oriented Programming (OOP) and following PEP8 guidelines for code style..
+It includes logging through decorators to track activities, and each function is thoroughly documented.

-Ensure that you have a stable internet connection before running the automation to ensure proper data extraction from the LA Times website.
+ - Ensure that you have a stable internet connection before running the automation to ensure proper data extraction from the LA Times website.
-Feel free to explore and customize the automation process according to your requirements!
+- Feel free to explore and customize the automation process according to your requirements!